If you need any of this information in an accessible or alternative format, please contact Pamela.S.Baker@illinois.gov.

 What are the next steps?

 - A streamlined and simplified eligibility determination process.
-Eligibility for developmental disability services will be determined directly after intake (screening) is complete.
+Eligibility for developmental disability services will be determined directly after screening is complete.

-- An updated PUNS through input received from listening sessions around the state.
+- Updated PUNS through input received from listening sessions around the state.

 - Medicaid HCBS Waiver eligibility will be completed within the time frame of start of HCBS services.

-- Person-Centered Plan will be developed with the person, their ISC/PAS and family members.
+- Person-Centered Plan will be developed with the person, their ISC and family members.